Myrmecoman/sc2_image_processing_api/README.md

 - If you want to use pytesseract, set the USE_TESSETOCR variable to False in the screenshot_maker.py script.
 - If you want to use tesserocr : https://github.com/sirfz/tesserocr

-WARNING : For now the code only works with pytesseract.
-The issues with tesserocr will need to be investigated later.

 # Files description
 - clicker_helper : provides location to click on the middle or right window of the game.
 - minimap_segmenter : to be called only once at game startup.
 Extracts possible expansion bases locations using mineral patches locations.
 Also provides images corresponding to ressources, ally positions and enemy positions.